Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: Discussion

 We compared our numerical results to PM-based predictions for the scattering angles of equal-mass BHs.
-We used two types of PM-based analytical predictions: (i) usual, perturbative PM-expanded results, see Eq.~\eqref{eq:thetaPM}; and (ii) a transcription of PM results within the EOB formalism using a (spin-dependent, radiation-reacted) radial potential in isotropic (EOB) gauge, $w^{eob}(\bar{r}, L, S_1, S_2)$, see Eq.~\eqref{thetaeob} We found that PM-expanded scattering angles exhibit (both for non-spinning and spinning systems) an acceptable agreement with NR data only for large impact parameters, consistently with the PM framework being a weak-field expansion.
+We used two types of PM-based analytical predictions: (i) usual, perturbative PM-expanded results, see Eq.~\eqref{eq:thetaPM}; and (ii) a transcription of PM results within the EOB formalism using a (spin-dependent, radiation-reacted) radial potential in isotropic (EOB) gauge, $w^{eob}(\bar{r}, L, S_1, S_2)$, see Eq.~\eqref{thetaeob}.
+We found that PM-expanded scattering angles exhibit (both for nonspinning and spinning systems) an acceptable agreement with NR data only for large impact parameters, consistently with the PM framework being a weak-field expansion.
 On the contrary, a transcription of the PM information into a corresponding (energy-dependent, radiation-reacted, spin-dependent) EOB gravitational potential $w^{eob}(\bar{r}, L, S_1, S_2)$ yields remarkable improvements in the scattering angle comparisons, especially when using the highest available PM accuracy.
-See Figs.~\ref{fig:chiPM_nospin} and \ref{fig:chiPM_spin}
+See Figs.~\ref{fig:chiPM_nospin} and \ref{fig:chiPM_spin}.
+In the case of spinning simulations, we found that the inclusion of the recently computed 4PM-level spin-orbit contribution worsened the remarkable agreement (displayed in Fig.~\ref{fig:chiPM_spin}) between NR angles and the EOB-resummed 4PM-level ones (without 4PM spin-orbit terms).
+See Fig.~\ref{fig:chiPM_so}.

-Visible discrepancies between NR results and EOB-PM-predicted ones occur only for the few cases where the impact parameter is close to the critical one leading to plunge rather than scattering; see Fig.~\ref{fig:wNR} where we compare (for non-spinning systems) the EOB-PM potential to a corresponding potential directly extracted from the NR scattering data by inverting the relation: potential $\to$ scattering angle.
+Visible discrepancies between NR results and EOB-PM-predicted ones occur only for the few nonspinning cases where the impact parameter is close to the critical one leading to plunge rather than scattering and, for spinning simulations, when including the 4PM-level spin-orbit contributions.
+See Fig.~\ref{fig:wNR}, where we compare (for nonspinning systems) the EOB-PM potential to a corresponding potential directly extracted from the NR scattering data by inverting the relation: potential $\to$ scattering angle.
 We could, however, improve the accuracy of the EOB-PM gravitational potential by adding (an NR-fitted) additional (energy-dependent) 5PM-level contribution $w^{\rm fit}_5(\gamma)/\bar{r}^5$, see Eq.~\eqref{eq:w5}.
+Similarly, in the spinning case, we could improve the NR-EOB match obtained when incorporating the 4PM-level radiation-reacted spin-orbit terms by including an additional (formally) 5PM-level contribution including a spin-orbit term, Eqs.~\eqref{eq:Dw} and \eqref{eq:w5so}.
+The sensitivity of the dynamics to spin-dependent contributions at the 4PM level is studied in Fig.~\ref{fig:VPM_so_calib}.